DiAL-e Conferences

 Workshops

-The project has run a large number of developmental workshops while developing and refining the DiAL-e framework.
-Typically each workshop lasts a full day (although it can be shortened) and participants are encouraged to think creatively outside of their own subject area in order to come up with new designs and examples for supporting teaching and learning with digital resources.
-The DiAL-e framework forms the core for this engagement and many participants have subsequently used it themselves in their own institutions.
-If you wish to use the framework yourself please acknowledge the authors and their copyright.
+The project has run numerous developmental workshops while developing and refining the DiAL-e framework.
+Typically, each workshop lasts a full day (though it can be shortened), and participants are encouraged to think creatively beyond their own subject area to develop new designs and examples to support teaching and learning with digital resources.
+The DiAL-e framework serves as the core of this engagement, and many participants have subsequently used it in their own institutions.
+If you wish to use the framework yourself, please acknowledge the authors and their copyright.

 2013